 To find out who in your organization created a campaign, hover over the time frame in the Last modified column.
 You’ll see the name of the team member who created the campaign, along with the date and time the campaign was created.

-If a campaign is part of a workflow, you can hover over Workflow contacts in the Audience column to see the workflow name and ID number.
+If a campaign is part of a journey, you can hover over Journey contacts in the Audience column to see the journey name and ID number.

 At the bottom left of the page, you’ll see the total number of campaigns your team has created in Iterable.